Improved Combinatorial Approximations for Weighted Correlation Clustering: Introduction

 \subsection{Our Contributions}

-In this article, we introduce a better combinatorial approximation algorithm for the mentioned problem: a 3-approximation algorithm for the weighted correlation clustering problem that satisfies probability constraints, and a 1.6-approximation algorithm when the triangle inequality constraints are satisfied as well.
+In this article, we introduce a combinatorial randomized approximation algorithm with $O(n^2)$ run time for the mentioned problem: a 3-approximation algorithm for the weighted correlation clustering problem that satisfies probability constraints, and a 1.6-approximation algorithm when the triangle inequality constraints are satisfied as well.

-Similar to the mentioned algorithms, our algorithm is also a pivoting one.
-However, despite these algorithms, as the main contribution of our work, we define a function on the edge weights and use this function to assign the vertices to the clusters.
+Our algorithm uses the pivoting method introduced by \cite{CHARIKAR05} to approximate this problem.
+Later, using this method \cite{Ailon08} and \cite{NearOptimalClustering} gave better approximations for this problem later.
+The analysis we will give for our algorithm is called triangle-based analysis, which was introduced by \cite{Ailon08} and later, has been used by \cite{NearOptimalClustering} to analyze their algorithms.
+As the main contribution of our work, we define a function on the edge weights and use this function to assign the vertices to the clusters.
 Then, we do not need to solve an LP and this enables our method to run much faster than LP-based algorithms.
-Precisely, the expected running time of our algorithm is $O(n\log n)$ for a set of $n$ vertices while the LP-based methods must solve an LP of $O(n^3)$ constraints which makes them impractical for $n> 1000$.
+Precisely, the running time of our algorithm is $O(n^2)$ for a set of $n$ vertices while the LP-based method for $\alpha=2.06$ must solve an LP with $\Theta(n^2)$ variables, which makes them impractical for $n>1000$.
 Although the approximation factors of our algorithm are slightly greater than the best-known LP-based algorithms, its smaller running time makes it superior and practical for real applications.
-As shown in Table \ref{tabel:summarize}, the approximation factor of our method is smaller than the best-known combinatorial algorithm proposed in~\cite{Ailon08}.
+Table \ref{tabel:summarize} compares our algorithms to the previous best-known combinatorial algorithms for this problem.